Excellence Reporter: Les, what is the meaning of life?

 Oh, and eat ice-cream and buy someone an ice-cream.
 It could change their everything.
 Who’d want them to miss that?
 From darkness to light.

-~Les Leventhal is one of Bali’s (formerly of Yoga Tree San Francisco) most beloved yoga teachers.
+~Les Leventhal was one of Bali’s (formerly of Yoga Tree San Francisco) most beloved yoga teachers.
+He’s now living in Florida and currently teaching on Zoom.
 Having trained with Ana Forrest, Tias Little, Seane Corn and Max Strom, Les’ vinyasa classes & workshops are steeped in the Forrest tradition and filled with technique and alignment cues for all levels.
 Variations and longer sequences will also challenge and inspire seasoned practitioners.
 You will have the opportunity to heal your heart, laugh, cry, dance, sweat and just let go.
-Les teaches classes, workshops trainings and retreats at The Yoga Barn in Ubud, Bali and around the world and is also the author of his new book Two Lifestyles, One Lifetime (available on amazon e-book or hard copy).
+Les teaches classes, workshops trainings and retreats around the world (when we can get back to that) and is also the author of his book Two Lifestyles, One Lifetime (available on amazon e-book or hard copy).